 And I take one more step.

-And that singular step becomes a mile.
+That singular step becomes a mile.

-And that mile becomes a journey.
+Then that mile becomes a journey.

 And that journey becomes a quest.

 All because you had the courage to say “I think this is the end” and then take one more step anyway.

 The only difference between those who fail and those who succeed are that those who succeed get up one more time after they fall down.

 They see catastrophe and they realize that there’s not much else they can do except keep walking….

 This is how to turn trauma into success.